Showing posts with label forest. Show all posts

 Bathhouse

-This spot overlooking Big Nance Creek is where the group stopped for a picture.
-We saw several different kinds of hardwood trees, oak, and hickory.
-We saw a variety of wild mushrooms & berries that feed the animals that are in the park.
+The group stopped for a picture at this spot overlooking Big Nance Creek.
+We saw several different kinds of hardwood trees, including oak and hickory.
+We saw a variety of wild mushrooms and berries that feed the park's animals.
 We saw signs of deer in the soft mud and could hear the many different sounds of Alabama's songbirds.

 Open Pit

 We also saw a large open grill/pit used to cook outdoor meals for a large group, overgrown with a tree growing in the middle.
 It was a very overcast day with a chance of rain and snow.
-The hike began at noon and ended around 2:30 PM.
-It began to sprinkle as we were leaving.
-TVA is planning to build a powerhouse to feed the growing community.
+The hike began at noon and ended around 2:30 P.M.
+It started to sprinkle as we were leaving.
+TVA plans to build a powerhouse to meet the growing community's needs.
 Hopefully, they will not destroy too much of the walking forest area.

 Everyone received an "I hiked Alabama State Parks New Year's Day."
-The first-day hike scheduled for Jan 1, 2022, was canceled because of inclement weather.
-(High winds and threatening tornadoes) and rescheduled for Jan 15, 2022.
+The first-day hike, scheduled for January 1, 2022, was canceled due to inclement weather.
+(High winds and threatening tornadoes) and rescheduled for January 15, 2022.

 Group of hikers